KarlsruheMIS/KaMIS/README.md

 http://algo2.iti.kit.edu/kamis/

 ## Installation ##
 Compile the source by running *compile_withcmake.sh*.
 The binaries can then be found in the folder *deploy*.
-To compile the programs you need to have Argtable, g++, OpenMP and cmake installed.
+To compile the programs you need g++, OpenMP and cmake installed.

 To convert a graph from DIMACS to METIS format or sort its edges you can use the python scripts in the *misc* folder.

+The version of our framework currently contains the following algorithms: redumis -- run an evolutionary algorithm on a reduced graph onlinemis -- local search pruned with reductions weighted_branch_reduce -- a branch and reduce algorithm for weighed maximum independent sets weighted_local_search -- a local search algorithm for weighed maximum independent sets

+Furthermore, the framework contains tools to make life a little bit easier: sort_adjacencies -- takes a graph file and sorts the neighborhoods of vertices (this is required by our algorithms) graphchecker -- check if the graph file you gave to algorithm is in the correct format

 ## Usage ##
 `redumis FILE [options]`.